kozmozio/x-debug-css/README.md

-derived and utilized from @zaydek's debug-css library.
+Project is derived and utilized from @zaydek's debug-css library.